Drosophila: Courtship behavior

-The following section is based on the following Drosophila species: Drosophila simulans and Drosophila melanogaster.
+The following is based on D. simulans and D. melanogaster.

 Courtship behavior of male Drosophila is an attractive behaviour.
 Females respond via their perception of the behavior portrayed by the male.
 Male and female Drosophila use a variety of sensory cues to initiate and assess courtship readiness of a potential mate.
 The cues include the following behaviours: positioning, pheromone secretion, following females, making tapping sounds with legs, singing, wing spreading, creating wing vibrations, genitalia licking, bending the stomach, attempt to copulate, and the copulatory act itself.
-The songs of Drosophila melanogaster and Drosophila simulans have been studied extensively.
-These luring songs are sinusoidal in nature and varies within and between species.
+The songs of D. melanogaster and D. simulans have been studied extensively.
+These luring songs are sinusoidal in nature and vary within and between species.

-The courtship behavior of Drosophila melanogaster has also been assessed for sex-related genes, which have been implicated in courtship behavior in both the male and female.
+The courtship behavior of Dr. melanogaster has also been assessed for sex-related genes, which have been implicated in courtship behavior in both the male and female.
 Recent experiments explore the role of fruitless (fru) and doublesex (dsx), a group of sex-behaviour linked genes.

 The fruitless (fru) gene in Drosophila helps regulate the network for male courtship behavior; when a mutation to this gene occurs altered same sex sexual behavior in males is observed.
 Male Drosophila with the fru mutation direct their courtship towards other males as opposed to typical courtship, which would be directed towards females.
 Loss of the fru mutation leads back to the typical courtship behavior.